redhat-openstack/website/source/install/quickstart.html.md

 ## Summary for the impatient

-Make sure your `/etc/environment` is populated:
+If you are using non-English locale make sure your `/etc/environment` is populated:

     LANG=en_US.utf-8
     LC_ALL=en_US.utf-8